ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-­
-down sheep: one of his hens hatched
-out a three-legged chicken, and, to cap
-the&#x27;clrmax, Mrs. Watkins, last Saturday,
-presented him with twin boys.
-Kansas
-Citv .Journal.

-Henry Hamlin, who has been a clerk
-iu W. S. Amos&#x27; drug store, left this

-rooming for San Diego, Cal., where he

-will nrake a borne.
-He is a fine young
-man and ought to succeed iu his new

-home.

-MOTHER!

-Mother&#x27;s

-The proposed maximum rate bill to
-fix maximum rates for reform votes in
-the Legislature is the right thing.
-It
-harmonizes with the reform principles,
-&quot;aqrrul rights for all, special privileges to
-none.&quot; Capital.

 - Hawthorne Truly Says: &quot;These
 railroads are positively the greatest
 blessings that the ages have wrought out